2ndQuadrant/pglogical/README.md

 ### Additional functions

+- `pglogical.replicate_ddl_command(command text, replication_sets text[])`
+  Execute locally and then send the specified command to the replication queue for execution on subscribers which are subscribed to one of the specified `replication_sets`.

+  Parameters:
+  - `command` - DDL query to execute
+  - `replication_sets` - array of replication sets which this command should be associated with, default "{ddl_sql}"

 - `pglogical.synchronize_sequence(relation regclass)`
   Push sequence state to all subscribers.
 Unlike the subscription and table synchronization function, this function should be run on provider.
 It forces